Diabetic Ketoacidosis Management

 Initial/hourly (or more frequent) assessment to include the following:

-Due to the frequency of monitoring and medication administration during the acute phase of DKA, patients are usually placed in the Intensive Care Unit.
-ICU treatment often includes hourly physical assessments (intake, output, neurological assessment, vital signs; frequent laboratory testing (glucose testing); and rapid identification of complications (cerebral edema, hypoglycemia, hypokalemia).
+Due to the frequency of monitoring and medication administration during the acute phase of DKA, patients are usually placed in the Intensive Care Unit (ICU).
+ICU treatment often includes hourly physical assessments (intake, output, neurological assessment, vital signs); frequent laboratory testing (glucose testing); and rapid identification of complications (cerebral edema, hypoglycemia, hypokalemia).

-Transfer to a step-down unit usually occurs when the patient is fully awake, tolerating oral intake (both solid food and liquids), vital signs are stable, and fluid and electrolyte replacements are complete.
+Transfer to a step-down unit usually occurs when the patient is fully awake, tolerates oral intake (solid food and liquids), has stable vital signs, and has complete fluid and electrolyte replacements.
 The average timeline may be 1-2 clinical days.
 The focus of care now shifts to discharge planning, patient education, and ongoing management.

 Ask yourself...

-1. What is your current workplace policy of ICU admissions?
+1. What is your current workplace policy on ICU admissions?

 2. What parameters are used to determine which in-house unit a patient is transferred to?